laravel/spark-next-docs/1.x/spark-stripe/testing.md

 }
 ```

-Once you have define the state method, you may use it when creating models via your factory:
+Once you have defined the state method, you may use it when creating models via your factory:

 ```php
 $user = User::factory()->withSubscription('plan_id')->create();